dotnet/aspire/src/Aspire.Hosting.Redis/README.md

 # Aspire.Hosting.Redis library

-Provides extension methods and resource definitions for a .NET Aspire AppHost to configure a Redis resource.
+Provides extension methods and resource definitions for a .NET Aspire App Host to configure a Redis resource.

 ## Getting started